Brian Orosco

-Brian Ezequiel Orosco (born 28 February 1998) is an Argentine professional footballer who plays as a midfielder for Argentine club Estudiantes de La Plata.
+Brian Ezequiel Orosco (born 28 February 1998) is an Argentine professional footballer who plays as a midfielder for Estudiantes RC on loan from Estudiantes de La Plata.

 Career

 CAI gave Orosco his start in senior football.
 A 2–0 defeat to Cipolletti on 21 June 2015 saw Orosco make his senior bow in Torneo Federal A, coming on as a substitute in place of Matías Vargas in the first of six appearances in the 2015 campaign.
 That ended with relegation to Torneo Federal B, tier four, where he would score five goals in thirty matches across three years.
 June 2018 saw Primera B Nacional's Guillermo Brown sign Orosco.
 He made his debut in the Copa Argentina on 20 July during a narrow loss to Tigre of the Primera División.
 Orosco left Guillermo Brown in January 2019, subsequently moving back to tier four CAI.

 On 18 July 2019, Orosco returned to Primera B Nacional after agreeing a move to Villa Dálmine.

 Almost a year later, in June 2020, it was widely reported that Orosco was close to joining Super League Greece side Asteras Tripolis.

 In the 2021 season he played for Deportivo Morón.

 In February 2022 he signed for Estudiantes de La Plata.

+On 4 January 2024, he was loaned out to Latvian Higher League club Riga FC.